 Hormone therapy is not required for Top Surgery.
-Dr. Crane and Dr. DeLeon have several different ways of doing Top Surgery to get a more non-binary result.
+Dr. Crane, Dr. DeLeon, Dr. Mundinger, and Dr. Lee have several different ways of doing Top Surgery to get a more non-binary result.
 This includes variations in how incisions are done (longer, higher/lower, straighter), how much breast tissue is left behind, Areola size, nipple projection, and no nipples.

 Metoidioplasty & Phalloplasty

 At Crane Center, Top Surgery is not a pre-requisite for bottom surgery.
 While hormone therapy is required for Metoidioplasty and Phalloplasty, Urethral Lengthening, Scrotoplasty, Vaginectomy, and implants are all optional.
-Dr. Crane, Dr. Santucci and Dr. Safir are a few of the only surgeons in the U.S. who will perform Urethral Lengthening without requiring Vaginectomy.
+Dr. Crane, Dr. Santucci, Dr. DeLeon and Dr. Jun are a few of the only surgeons in the U.S. who will perform Urethral Lengthening without requiring Vaginectomy.